Slavery in Korea: History

+Early Joseon period

+Slaves were freed on a large scale at the beginning of the Joseon dynasty.
 In the Joseon period, members of the slave class were known as nobi.
 The nobi were socially indistinct from freemen (i.e., the middle and common classes) other than the ruling yangban class, and some possessed property rights, legal entities and civil rights.
 Hence, some scholars argue that it is inappropriate to call them "slaves", while some scholars describe them as serfs.
 The Korean word for a slave in the Western sense is noye, not nobi.
 Some nobi owned their own nobi.
 According to Bok Rae Kim: "In summary, on the economic, judicial and socio-cultural levels, it is evident that the nobis of the [Joseon] era were not 'socially dead' and that the nobi system at its zenith between the fifteenth and seventeenth centuries may be defined as 'a serfdom developed under slavery'."

 Household nobi served as personal retainers and domestic servants, and most received a monthly salary that could be supplemented by earnings gained outside regular working hours.
 Out-resident nobi resided at a distance and were little different from tenant farmers or commoners.
 They were registered officially as independent family units and possessed their own houses, families, land, and fortunes.
 Out-resident nobi were far more numerous than household nobi.
 In the chakkae system, nobi were assigned two pieces of agricultural land, with the resulting produce from the first land paid to the master, and the produce from the second land kept by the nobi to consume or sell.
 In order to gain freedom, nobi could purchase it, earn it through military service, or receive it as a favor from the government.
 The nobi population could fluctuate up to about one-third of the population, but on average the nobi made up about 10% of the total population.

 The hierarchical relationship between yangban master and nobi was believed to be equivalent to the Confucian hierarchical relationship between ruler and subject, or father and son.
 Nobi were considered an extension of the master's own body, and an ideology based on patronage and mutual obligation developed.
 The Annals of King Taejong stated: "The nobi is also a human being like us; therefore, it is reasonable to treat him generously" and "In our country, we love our nobis like a part of our body."

 In 1426, Sejong the Great enacted a law that granted government nobi women 100 days of maternity leave after childbirth, which, in 1430, was lengthened by one month before childbirth.
 In 1434, Sejong also granted the husbands 30 days of paternity leave.